 There are a handful of other organizing tools you can collect and try:

-- Milk Crates: Not only can you possibly find these for free at a school or restaurant, you can find these in most stores in a variety of fashionable colors.
+- Milk crates: Not only can you possibly find these for free at a school or restaurant, but you can also find these in most stores in a variety of fashionable colors.
 They can be used separately or stacked to create an entire wall shelving unit.

 If you use all or just a few of these ideas, you will find your craft time more pleasurable and rewarding.
 Not only will you know what supplies you have and where they are, but you will also have more time for crafting.
 Hopefully, that means you will have more time to spend together creating as a family.